What we do sign

 In Norwood, a fledgling 6.8-acre park proves what’s possible when passionate townspeople take initiative over the future of their natural spaces, and conservation professionals provide the expertise needed to turn residents' vision into a reality.

-On May 9, a ribbon-cutting ceremony celebrated the dedication of Bernie Cooper Riverside Park.
+On May 9, a ribbon-cutting ceremony celebrated the dedication of Bernie Cooper Riverfront Park.
 Nestled between Balch Elementary School and the Neponset River in the environmental justice neighborhood of South Norwood, Bernie Cooper Riverside Park will pack outsized social and environmental impact into its modest acreage.
 With wheelchair-accessible trails, an outdoor classroom, river overlooks, and green stormwater infrastructure, the park will give all Norwood residents a chance to connect with nature.

 After the ceremony, project partners explored the park, despite torrential rain.